 If you buy a home that is conditional on financing or home inspection (or any other condition), it’s considered an accepted conditional offer.
 Therefore, you still need to submit a deposit within 24 hours of the offer being accepted.

-That being said, our team uses verbiage in a conditional offer that protects our buyers.
+As an example, say you purchase a home that is conditional on a home inspection.
+If you don’t like the results of the home inspection and want to walk away from the deal, you can.
+Our team uses verbiage in a conditional offer that protects our buyers.
 This verbiage reads that if the buyer does not proceed with a deal, the buyer receives the deposit back in full, without penalty.

 What is a down payment?